hkhc/electricspock/README.md

 ## What's new

+Version 0.3.1 fix an issue to build with jitpack.

 Version 0.3 is built as JAR rather than AAR to make gradle detect `ElectricSpecification` as JUnit class properly.

 Version 0.2 is updated to work with Robolectric 3.2.